kaelzhang/ctrip-apollo/README.md

 ### Event: `'change'`

-Emits if the any configuration changes. `ctrip-apollo` uses HTTP long polling to listen the changes of the configurations.
+Emits if the any configuration changes.

-And the client will pull the new configurations every `5` miutes which can be changed by `options.refreshInterval`
+By default, `ctrip-apollo` uses HTTP long polling to listen the changes of the configurations.

 ```js
 client.on('change', e => {